roma-glushko/roma-glushko.github.io/content/blog/heapify/index.md

 To explain how all of this can be useful, we are going to implement the main heap functions from scratch.
 ## Heap Building

-There is going to be a custom `PriorityQueue` class which takes an arbitrary array of integers, make a heap from it and sustain the heap property during all operations.
+There is going to be a custom `PriorityQueue` class which takes an arbitrary array of integers, makes a heap from it and sustains the heap property during all operations.

 The first thing we need to do is to build a max heap from an unsorted array.
 We can already visualize the array as a heap, but it would **luck the max heap property**.